skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 }
 ```

-Now we need to setup SysTick to interupt every 1ms, in our case we have a 72Mhz system clock
+Setup SysTick to interupt every 1ms, in our case we have a 72Mhz system clock

 ```
 void systick_setup(void) {